flomesh-io/osm-edge-docs/content/en/docs/guides/certificates.md

 ---
 title: "Certificate Management"
-description: "OSM uses mTLS for encryption of data between pods as well as Envoy and service identity."
+description: "osm-edge uses mTLS for encryption of data between pods as well as Pipy and service identity."
 type: docs
 weight: 10
 ---